-The story behind the Sebastian Inlet State Park area is fascinating, with cultural history that includes a wrecked 1715 Spanish fleet, but that's just the beginning of the far-reaching history of the area.
+The story behind the Sebastian Inlet State Park area is fascinating, with a cultural history that includes a wrecked 1715 Spanish fleet, but that's just the beginning of the far-reaching history of the area.
 The park is a great place to visit to learn more about the history of the area thanks to the two separate museums that offer hours of exploration.
 Guided tours and nature walks also provide the perfect opportunity to learn more about the inlet and the diverse wildlife that lives on it.
-The park, both museums, and campgrounds are open all year long and make the perfect destination for your next RV getaway.
+History buffs will love the chance to visit the McLarty Treasure Museum and the Sebastian Fishing Museum to learn more about the area's history.

 You can find Sebastian Inlet State Park off of State Road A1A, south of Melbourne and north of Vero Beach.
 The roads inside the park are fairly easy to navigate and take you everywhere that you need to go within the park, including the fishing pier and boat ramps.
 However, not all visitors like driving their RV around the park every time they want to go somewhere, so towing an extra vehicle is a common choice for visitors.

 Each campsite has a picnic table and fire ring so you can enjoy some scrumptious grub.
 You'll have convenient access to Wi-Fi thanks to a nearby hotspot at the marina.
-Visitors love that the sites are pretty well spaced out, but the closer you get to the water the smaller the campsites get.
-The campground provides a picturesque setting were you can relax after a long day of exploring, having fun, and learning about the area.
-You can even camp with your furry friend since pets are welcome.
-Accessible campsites and beach wheelchairs are also available so visitors of all ages and abilities can enjoy all the fun that the area entails.
+Cell phone reception should be achievable on all of the major networks, and you can even camp with your furry friend since pets are welcome.
+ADA-accessible campsites and beach wheelchairs are also available so visitors of all ages and abilities can enjoy all the fun that the area entails.

 Even during the months of January and February, when most other beaches would be pretty dull, you can still see lots of unique wildlife along Florida's coast, including right whales.
 Right whales are the most endangered whale species, so getting the chance to see them is not an opportunity you want to miss.
 If you are lucky enough to see one make sure you snap a picture because it's not a sight you will want to soon forget.